alensiljak/price-database/README.md

 Running commands like `pricedb list` for the first time, will create pricedb.ini file in your home directory.
 Once created, edit the file and add the required values, like the database path and/or the API keys for online services.

+### Configuration

+PriceDb expects to find a configuration file "pricedb.ini" in the user's profile directory.
+It will create one if it doesn't find it, but you need to supply the values before the application is functional.
+At a minimum, provide the path to the database file.

 ## Running

 `pricedb`